 The remnants of Kepler's Supernova (courtesy of HubbleSite)

 After Tycho died, Kepler used his measurements to improve Copernicus's theory of the Universe, developing a set of three laws which describe the motion of the planets.
+These laws would help future astronomers understand and describe planetary motion, and are so accurate that there currently exists programs that can predict with astonishing accuracey (exempting any catastrophic type event that is largely unpredictable) where astronomical bodies will be at a certain time.
+Programs like Stellarium do just that, allowing you to go into the future or past to see what astronomers at that time would see.
 This was an astounding accomplishment, which consumed many years of Kepler's life.
 This would be enough to secure him a proud place in the astronomical hall of fame; he also had the luck to observe a supernova.

 In 1604, Kepler saw a bright star in the constellation Ophiuchus.
 His observations, published in De stella nova in pede Serpentarii, provided another item of evidence against the old Aristotelian belief.